What does it take to become a top sales comp manager? We hope to be able to help answer that question

 In almost every businesses’ annual calendar, there will be a few “big projects” — modeling the new plans, reviewing different strategies including an annual program assessment and setting up new goals for the year.
 But for all those projects it’s essential to have a monthly checklist to calculate commissions effectively, create accurate reports and communicate regularly and strategically with your personnel.

-David Marshall, Performio’s CEO, has been working in the incentive compensation management industry for more than 20 years.
+David Marshall, Performio’s founder, has been working in the incentive compensation management industry for more than 20 years.
 An expert in all things related to compensation management, David will walk us through a monthly process that will lead to you becoming a top-tier sales compensation manager.

 The Sales Compensation Preflight Checklist